ciscprocess/CannyKitchen/README.md

 	bower install

+### Run a Local MongoDB Instance
+For this sprint, the MongoCloud data will not work.
+Therefore, it is recommended that you run a local MongoDB instance at the default port.
+This can be easily done by running:

+	mongod --dbpath /path/to/empty/folder

+where the 'dbpath' parameter can be of your choosing (though it should be consistent between runs).

 ### Seed the Database
-This step shouldn't be necessary for Sprint 1, since the remote database is by default used.
-If, however, you wish to use a local MongoDB instance, run the following before attempting to run the application:
+To fill your database with test recipe data, run the following command at a console in the root directory of the project:

 	grunt seed-recipes

-A completion indicator, in percent units, should appear.

 ### Run the Express Server
 Now that the initial set up has been performed, the app should now be runnable.
 At the terminal, simply run grunt: